 There is a rich tradition of LGBTQ+ cartoonists and graphic novel authors, and you should read them all year long.
 Storytelling in comics has often been a place for voices that were suppressed, overlooked, and misconstrued, and these authors use the power of visual art and language to tell important, funny, and heartbreaking stories.
-So I wanted to highlight just a few titles for Pride Month, and please share your recommendations and favorites on Instagram, Twitter, or Facebook.
+So I wanted to highlight just a few titles for Pride Month and encourage you yto share your recommendations and favorites on Instagram, Twitter, or Facebook.

 Fun Home: A Family Tragicomic, by Allison Bechdel

 I cannot rave about this graphic memoir enough.
 Fun Home was groundbreaking, along the lines of Art Spiegelman’s Maus.
 Bechdel tells the true story of her family home, a funeral home, and about all the secrets, memories, and tragedy found inside.
 This is also the story of Bechdel’s coming out, and the crucial role of literature in understanding herself and her family.
 Fun Home received numerous prestigious awards, and was adapted for musical theatre in 2013.